python/cpython/Doc/library/xml.etree.elementtree.rst

 .. method:: TreeBuilder.close()

-   Flushes the parser buffers, and returns the toplevel documen element.
+   Flushes the parser buffers, and returns the toplevel document element.
 Returns an Element instance.